Zapped (TV series)

 Zapped is a British television sitcom, set in both the real world and a fantasy world, with the majority of characters and stories wholly set in the latter.
 It stars James Buckley as Brian Weaver, a real world inhabitant who becomes trapped in Munty, a town in the fantasy world.

 Buckley announced during a live stream on 8 February 2019 that the show had been cancelled and he would not be making any more episodes.

 In February 2021, all episodes of the show were added to BBC iPlayer, however they were subsequently removed and are no longer available to view.

 Plot

 Brian is an office worker in West London who reluctantly takes delivery of a package addressed to someone in a place called Munty.
 He opens it, puts on the amulet within, and is teleported to the medieval setting of Munty.
-The three episodes of series one focus on his attempts to get back to the real world.
+The three episodes of series one focuses on his attempts to get back to the real world.
 He is not missed by his real world colleagues, who detest him.